-Hashtags can be used by learners or instructors to organize and filter content for boards.
+Hashtags can be used by learners or instructors to organize and filter content for the Community.
 Unlike Topics, which are controlled by the instructor and other administrators (e.g., TAs), Hashtags can be used freely by any user.

 To use this feature when posting content, simply type # before the words you wish to tag.